emqxarchive/emqx-docs-en/modules/modules.md

 **Use Dashboard to start and stop the module**

-If the module of Dashbord is enabled, you can directly start and stop the module by visiting the module management page in `http://localhost:18083/modules`.
+If the Dashboard module is enabled, you can directly start and stop the module by accessing the module management page at `http://localhost:18083/modules`.